Expert medical and surgical care in Thailand

 Weeks 6–12

 Most patients return to normal daily activities by six to eight weeks.
-Open repair patients may need twelve weeks for full abdominal wall recovery.
+Open repair patients may need twelve weeks for full abdominal wall recovery3.
 Final imaging and surgical review confirm readiness for travel.
 Long-term surveillance planning is established.

 Proven Durability Long-term graft performance